-As of February 2023, the Interactive Video Suite will be connected to the Moodle Gradebook.
+Since February 2023, the Interactive Video Suite is connected to the Moodle Gradebook.
 What does this mean for users?
 The results from video quizzes (in-video questions) will flow directly into the Moodle Gradebook and thus into the learner’s grade.
 Linking the IVS activity to the Moodle Gradebook provides both students and instructors with an ideal learning path and makes it easier to enter and keep track of credits.
 Additionally, the setting can be disabled if needed.
 This allows e.g. test and practice phases to take place in a relaxed manner without pressure to perform.

 Test your students’ knowledge on timing and reaction with the new timing mode for in-video questions!
-Timing mode tests knowledge and reaction with regard to the video scenes shown.
+The new Timing Mode tests knowledge and reaction with regard to the video scenes shown.
 These can be identified via buttons by the students at the according time.
-As a trainer, I can ask the students scene-specific questions and set a timing for answering the questions.
 In addition, exam details can be set, such as the number of attempts or the pass mark.
 Trainers can easily view the students’ results in an overview to check which scenes the students already recognize well.
 Possible fields of application for this function are:

 - Sports: analysis of game scenes (e.g. pass, throw-in, cross).

 - Teacher training: Analysis of teaching observations

 We would like to thank the Mannheim Medical Faculty of the University of Heidelberg for financially supporting and promoting this development.

 By expanding the exam format to multiple-choice questions, instructors and learners now enjoy more flexibility in exam delivery.

 You can choose the correct answer from up to five answer options

 - Multiple-choice questions with up to five correct answers